Accessibility Statement

 Cooking should be accessible to everyone.
 The tools around it should be too.

-This statement was last reviewed on March 2, 2026.
-We review and update it at least twice per year.
+This statement was last reviewed on June 5, 2026.
+We review and update it regularly.